anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

 ---------------------------------------

-“Architecture” in this chapter refers to Cloud Infrastructure (referred to as NFVI by ETSI) + VIM (as specified in Reference Model Chapter 3).
+“Architecture” in this chapter refers to Cloud Infrastructure (referred to as NFVI by ETSI) and VIM, as specified in Reference Model Chapter 3.

 General Requirements
 ~~~~~~~~~~~~~~~~~~~~